pic: David Blumenstein

-The Bedroom Philosopher has appeared on Spicks & Specks, Gordon St Tonight, Melbourne Comedy Festival Gala & most importantly, Rage.
-He’s performed weird side-stages at the Big Day Out, Falls Festival, Woodford & Queenscliffe.
-He has supported The Dresden Dolls, Dan Kelly, Tripod, Tim Minchin, Flacco, The DC3 & Peter Combe.
-He performs with his hipster-slaying backing band The Awkwardstra.
+The Bedroom Philosopher has appeared on Spicks & Specks, Adam Hills Tonight, Melbourne Comedy Festival Gala & most pertinently, Rage.
+He’s performed at the Big Day Out, Falls Festival & Woodford Folk Festival.
+He has supported Amanda Palmer, The Dresden Dolls, Dan Kelly, Tripod & Peter Combe.

-“One of the few artists making a genuine attempt to explore the oddness of our age.”
+“If Bob Dylan had spent his time growing up in Berwick he might have more in common with the Bedroom Philosopher…one of the few artists making a genuine attempt to explore the oddness of our age.”
+Helen Razor, The Age

 The Bedroom Philosopher Diaries (2012)